 You’ll find in this article:

 Ketones, or ketone bodies, are formed when fats and fatty acids are utilised as the main fuel source.
 This can be from stored fats or fat in the diet when there isn’t enough energy being provided from carbohydrates.

 Ketone bodies can accumulate in the body.
 High levels of ketones are toxic and can lead to a condition known as ketoacidosis.
-The condition is be common among type 1 diabetics and in some cases can be fatal.

 There are tests for ketones that can be carried out.
 One is to use a blood glucose meter, which is able to test for ketones as well as glucose levels.
 You can also use urine tests.